Miguel-Paredes/Miguel-Paredes/README.md

 - 👋 Hi, I’m @Miguel-Paredes
-- 👀 I’m interested in  la programacion
+- 👀 I’m interested in the programming
-- 🌱 I’m currently learning  desarrollo de softwa
+- 🌱 I’m currently learning Software Development
-- 💞️ I’m looking to collaborate on  el bienestar de las personas
+- 💞️ I’m looking to collaborate on the weel-beging of people
 - 📫 How to reach me  +593996126865

 <!---